kmmelcher/mech-battle/README.md

 It moves the robot 90 degrees around its own axis, which can be either left or right.

 #### *2. Move: 🚶‍♂️💨*
 The robot moves forward 1 pixel.
+If one robot collides on the enemy while moving, both are destroyed and the game ends in a draw.

 #### *3. Scan: 🤖:exclamation:*
 The robot scans the entire map, finding the exact position of the enemy.
 Until the map is scanned, the bot won't know where the enemy is.
 Every time one robot scans the map, the other must be told that it has been scanned.